-Zcash price has staged a strong rebound in the past three consecutive days, even as the crypto market crashed.
-The ZEC token rose to a high of $600, up by about 40% above the lowest level this week.
-Still, there is a likelihood that the token will resume the downtrend as it is slowly forming the bearish double-top pattern.
+Zcash price has staged a strong rebound over the past three days, even as the crypto market crashed.
+The ZEC token rose to a high of $600, up about 40% from its lowest level this week.
+Still, there is a likelihood that the token will resume its downtrend, as it is slowly forming a bearish double top.

 Zcash Price Technical Analysis Points to a Dive